nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

 The evidence disk is a qcow2 disk that can be imported to autopsy in a vmdk format.
 So it must be converted to vmdk and downloaded from the Autopsy forensicVM Server into your computer.
 Where are the steps to make this happen:

+**Run the Autopsy ForensicVM plugin on the pretended datasource**

+- First you must open the Autopsy Case and run the Autopsy ForensicVM plugin on the case datasource to open it on the Autospy ForensicVM client plugin:

+**Securly shutdown the forensicVM**

+- Then you must assure that the forensicVM machine is proper shutdown.
+If you did't made it by now, please shutdown the machine:

+-